hashintel/hash/apps/hashdotai/blog/036_basic-computational-economics.md

 },
 ```

-Taking a look at the analysis tab, we can easily see the timeseries data for the number of balked calls on a graph.
+Taking a look at the analysis tab of our []"Interconnected Call Center" simulation](https://hash.ai/@hash/interconnected-call-center), we can easily see the timeseries data for the number of balked calls on a graph.

-<iframe src="https://core.hash.ai/embed.html?project=%40hash%2Finterconnected-call-center&amp;ref=stable&amp;view=analysis" width="1000" height="600" frameborder="0" scrolling="auto"></iframe>

 Now let's use this output to optimize the link capacity, and minimize balked calls.